nidhis98/UFOs/README.md

 Figure 2

        Additionally, multiple filters can be used to search for a UFO sighting.
-In Figure 3, we’ve applied the date and shape filter to narrow down the search results to UFO sightings which were light-based and occurred on 01/01/2010.
+In Figure 3, weâ€™ve applied the date and shape filter to narrow down the search results to UFO sightings which were light-based and occurred on 01/01/2010.
 To reduce the number of results which appear, it would be advised to a new user to apply as many of the filters as possible to get a more precise search result.